chen-qingyu/pyincpp/readme.md

 - PyInCpp has already in the official XMake repository, you only need to add it in the xmake.lua: `add_requires("pyincpp")` and then `#include <pyincpp.hpp>`.
 - Or, just download the amalgamated header file from releases and then `#include "pyincpp_amalgamated.hpp"`.

-There are a total of 8 classes for now, refer to the 8 commonly used classes in Python:
+There are a total of 9 classes, refer to commonly used classes in Python:

 | Type in PyInCpp | Type in Python       |
 | --------------- | -------------------- |